CryptoSV/DiviVault/README.md

 # Instructions for the allVaultRewards.sh script:

-This script requires the properNamed.sh script.  that checks the Divi staking status.
-If there is an issue, it will add it to the log file and send an AWS SNS alert message.
+This script requires the properNamed.sh script.

+This script looks for new vault rewards and sends a notification to AWS SNS with all the details of the reward.

 To make sure it runs every minute, run:

 sudo crontab -e (If asked, select Nano.)
 Add this line to the bottom:

-[astrick] [astrick] [astrick] [astrick] [astrick] /home/admin/scripts/current.sh
+[astrick] [astrick] [astrick] [astrick] [astrick] /home/admin/scripts/allVaultRewards.sh

 Yes, there will be five astricks, each seperated by a space.

-There are two variables in the current.sh script that MUST be updated for this script to work.
+There are two variables in the AllVaultRewards.sh script that MUST be updated for this script to work.

 You'll need to update the sns_arn variable with your AWS SNS topic ARN.
 You can find it in the AWS console under SNS / Topics / [your DIVI vault topic].
 You'll also need to update the aws_region variable to the correct AWS region.
 You can find the region in the ARN.